nperez0111/Constrained-Programming/README.md

 Here, the `adder` program is dynamically loaded at runtime, and then called with the arguments `{ x: 1, y: 2 }`.
 It may be referenced by name or by the definition ID, the name is just a convenience.

+## Future work

+This is a very rough prototype, and there are many things which I'd like to explore further:

+- **Security**: There are many security concerns with this approach, as it is essentially running arbitrary code.
+This could be mitigated by running within a sandboxed environment.
+- **Performance**: The current implementation is very slow, as it is essentially running a new VM for each function call.
+This could be mitigated by running the functions in a single VM.
+- **Error handling**: The current implementation is very brittle, and will throw an error if anything goes wrong.
+This could be mitigated by adding better error handling.
+- **Type checking**: The current implementation does not do advanced type checking, essentially it just checks that the output type matches the expected type.
+This could be mitigated by adding a more advanced type checking system.
+- **Constraints**: The current implementation does not have any constraints on the functions, this is a whole area that could be explored further on what this could look like.